Cayetano Heredia University: History

 The university was founded in 1961 by a group of professors and students from the medical school of the four-century-old National University of San Marcos in Lima.
-This group of students and professors expressed their strong disagreement with legislation, inspired by the APRA, a political party interested in the absolute control of the university system in the country.
+This group of students and professors expressed their strong disagreement with the current legislation, inspired by the APRA party interested in the absolute control of the university system in the country.
 The legislation advocated the "co-government" of all the state universities by the so-called "student one-third", which would politicize the academic enterprise.
 The dissenting group was led by Drs.
 Honorio Delgado and Alberto Hurtado, dean of the medical school at San Marcos.
 As their campaign to preserve academics failed, the 400 plus faculty members had no other option but to resign en masse, and found the new medical school as a private non-profit academic institution.

-On September 22, the decree authorizing the new university school with the name of Private Peruvian University of Medical and Biological Sciences was promulgated.
+On September 22, the decree authorizing the new university school with the name of Private Peruvian University of Medical and Biological Sciences was issued.
 The official inauguration of the new university took place on June 18, 1962, with the assistance of the President of the Republic, Manuel Prado Ugarteche.

 It would be on February 24, 1965, when the institution changes its name to the one it currently has: Cayetano Heredia University.

 The first classes began in April 1962, in the old headquarters of the Colegio Sagrados Corazones Belén del Jirón de la Unión, and after the opening of the Cayetano Heredia National Hospital in 1967, they moved to the new headquarters of San Martín de Porres in 1968.

 Some have suggested that these events were the subject of "prior arrangements/agreements" which, in the political context of the time, would have been practically impossible.
 47 years later, Cayetano Heredia and San Marcos are the most prestigious medical schools in Peru.